-Princeton University & CSH Junior External
+Princeton University & CSH Junior Fellow

 Luca Rade will graduate with a bachelor’s degree in complex adaptive systems from Princeton University in 2019.
 Complex adaptive systems is an independently created major combining mathematics, ecology and evolutionary biology, and mechanical engineering.
 For his research, supervised by Simon Levin of the Department of Ecology and Evolutionary Biology and Miguel Centeno of the Department of Sociology, Luca is building a simulation to identify the mechanisms responsible for the evolution of syntrophic mutualisms in microbial communities and the resulting diversity and interdependence observed in such systems.

 At the Complexity Science Hub Vienna Luca conducted research identifying precursors to collapse in a stochastic adaptive network.
 He is broadly interested in using mathematical modeling to understand the forces driving the aggregation of interacting individual units into cohesive, internally differentiated systems, and the mechanisms determining the properties and dynamics of those systems, grounded in evolutionary dynamics.